 Use a high-quality oil designed for high-speed motor shafts and bearings.
 Do not use oil containing a detergent, such as automotive motor oil.
 Detergent is bad for the bearings of fan motors.

 - Turn off the power to the system at the disconnect switch and/or the A/C system breaker in the breaker box.

 - Remove the top cover of the compressor/condenser unit (the outdoor cabinet).
 The motor is mounted to the underside of the cover.
 The cover is usually secured with 8 or 10 screws along its perimeter.
 Remove these with a nut driver or screwdriver.
 Some units have fans that are secured to the fan cage; in this case, you simply remove the screws holding the cage to the unit cover.

 - Turn the cover or cage assembly upside down to access the oil ports on the motor.
 These ports will be located on the top and/or bottom of the motor.
 Inspect the fan blades and motor (see below).

 - Remove the plug covering each oil port.
 You should be able to pull out the plugs with your fingers or use a small flathead screwdriver to pry them out.

 - Squirt a small amount of oil into each port until the oil starts to spill out of the port.
-Use a high-quality oil designed for high-speed bearings and shafts.
 It helps to have an oil container with a small hose or nozzle.
 Wipe up any spilled oil with a rag.

 - Reinstall the plugs into the ports.
 Spin the fan blade slowly by hand to disperse the oil within the motor.